 - Moleskine Hacks from 43 Folders

 Come Up With Your Own System (using other people’s ideas): Brainstorm what you need your notebook to do.
 Think of the things you normally try to keep track of, or wish you did keep track of.
 Contextualize your notebook, “What are you trying to accomplish?”
-The picture to the right is what my brainstorm looked like.
+The picture above is what my brainstorm looked like.

 Get Your Gear